 The details are so fun and to think it was all done with hot glue.
 Yay!

-I was even able to find an antique glass knob in my stash to replace the wooden one.
+Also, I was even able to find an antique glass knob in my stash to replace the wooden one.
 It’s all about the little things to me.
 Though, my favorite is the inside. tee hee.

-If one or all of these recreated pieces catch your eye, you can find them available for purchase in my shop.
+Also, if one or all of these recreated pieces catch your eye, you can find them available for purchase in my shop.
 (ALL SOLD)